Deep BSVIEs Parametrization and Learning-Based Applications: Applications

-Figure \ref{fig:loss_subplots2} illustrates the evolution of the training loss across epochs for selected time steps.
-Using the neural network architecture and hyperparameters detailed in Section \ref{sec:numerical_implementation}, Table \ref{tab:err2} reports the approximation errors, evaluated according to the metrics defined in Equations \eqref{eq:err} and \eqref{eq:rel_err}.
-To complement these results, Figure \ref{fig:error_visualization2} displays the temporal evolution of the mean squared errors for both the \( Y \) and \( Z \) components.
+Figure \ref{fig:loss_subplots2_1b} illustrates the evolution of the training loss across epochs for selected time steps.
+Table \ref{tab:err2_1b} reports the approximation errors, evaluated according to the metrics defined in Equations \eqref{eq:err} and \eqref{eq:rel_err}.
+To complement these results, Figure \ref{fig:error_visualization2_1b} displays the temporal evolution of the mean squared errors for both the \( Y \) and \( Z \) components.